 Sherrie is survived by her parents Ed and Patricia Thuet, her brothers Kirk and Scott Thuet, her husband Jim Lema, her children: Ashley (Phil) Shepherd, Brooke Lema, and Cole Lema, and a host of family and friends that love her dearly.
 They will carry on her legacy of fierce strength in trying times, and they might even pull out one of her dance moves from time to time.
 Just maybe.

-Sherrie’s life will be celebrated by a mass at St. Simon’s (11011 Mueller Road) and a FUN-eral (emphasis on the fun), a true celebration of her life at The Shack (14810 Clayton Road) on September 9th.
+Sherrie’s life will be celebrated on September 9 with a noon mass at St. Simon’s (11011 Mueller Road) and a FUN-eral (emphasis on the fun) at The Shack with a lunch (14810 Clayton Road) to truly celebrate her life.
 More details to come.
 In lieu of flowers, the family has requested that donations be sent to Henry Elementary’s PTO at 700 Henry Avenue, Ballwin, MO 63011.